cyberwani/wpmvc/README.md

 # WordPress MVC (WPMVC)

-A framework for using WordPress as a model-view-controller application.
-Note: This project and its documentation are still under active development, so use in production with extreme caution.
+A framework for using WordPress as a model-view-controller application. __Note: This project and its documentation are still under active development, so use in production with extreme caution.__

 ## Requirements

 1. PHP >= 5.3
-1. WordPress installed
+1. WordPress

 ## Recommended